 In-depth considerations of principles including uniform commercial code, negotiable instruments, creditor's rights and bankruptcy, insurance, and professional liability and accountability.
-Intended to meet the CPA examination requirements of certain states that set a twosemester minimum requirement.
-Offered on demand.
+Intended to meet the CPA examination requirements of certain states that set a two-semester minimum requirement.
+On demand.